-Component Frequency Task For More Information System Daily Inspect for leaks Refer to the section: Chemical Precautions.
+Component Frequency Task For More Information System ystem Daily Refer to the section: Chemical Precautions.
 Curtain plate Daily Clean Refer to the section: Clean the Curtain Plate.
 Roughing pump oil Weekly Inspect the level Refer to the section: Inspect the Roughing Pump Oil Level.
 Contact the local QMP or FSE to add oil, if required.
-Roughing pump oil Every 12 months, or as needed Replace Contact the local QMP or FSE.
+Roughing pump oil Every 3 years, or as needed.
+Replace Contact the local QMP or FSE.
 Roughing pump oil As needed Refill Contact the local QMP or FSE.
 Orifice plate (front) As needed Clean Refer to the section: Clean the Front of the Orifice Plate.
 Orifice plate (front and back) As needed Clean Contact the local QMP or FSE.
-Mass spectrometer air filter As needed Replace Contact the local QMP or FSE.
-QJet ion guide and IQ0 lens As needed Clean Contact the local QMP or FSE.
+Mass spectrometer air As needed filter Replace Contact the local QMP or FSE.
+QJet ion guide and IQ0 As needed lens Clean Contact the local QMP or FSE.
 Q0 rod set and IQ1 lens As needed Clean Contact the local QMP or FSE.
 Instrument surfaces As needed Clean Refer to the section: Clean the Surfaces.
+Source exhaust drain bottle Refer to the section: Empty the Source Exhaust Drain Bottle.
+Interface heater As needed Replace Contact the local QMP or FSE.